-Tonia Schemmel’s Wild Rose Petal Jam, made from wild roses collected on San Juan Island!
-This homemade Rose Petal Jam is a simple delicious recipe made with wild rose petals – perfect on toast, scones, pastries or crepes or spooned over ice-cream or cake.
+Wild Rose Petal Jam made from wild rose petals This homemade Rose Petal Jam is perfect on toast, scones, pastries or crepes or spooned over ice cream or cake.
+Makes a lovely gift.

 - 1 ½ cups of filtered water

 - 2 ounces wild rose petals (approx. 2 cups lightly packed or to what would be a perfectly comfy fairy bed) (preferably collected 50 feet from roads and in a pesticide-free area) or 2/3 cup dried